-During the Ethiopian Revolution, any gathering with more than five people was strictly prohibited.
-Hence, the choir was forced to meet, pray and practice songs in smaller groups in private houses.
-The members of the choir took a risk to get together and resume services through the churches’ underground schemes, yet they were covered and protected by the blood of the Lord Jesus Christ whenever holding meetings in those difficult times.
+During the Ethiopian Revolution, gatherings of more than five people were strictly prohibited.
+Hence, the choir was forced to meet, pray, and practice songs in smaller groups in private houses.
+The members of the choir took a risk in coming together and resuming services through the church’s underground schemes, yet they were covered and protected by the blood of the Lord Jesus Christ whenever they held meetings in those difficult times.

-The choir’s music style included unison, half solo, duet, quartet and four parts, in Amharic and sometimes in English.
+The choir’s music style included unison, half-solo, duet, quartet, and four-part harmonies, in Amharic and sometimes in English.
 Several observers believe that the messages of its gospel songs attracted more souls to Christ than the preaching and teaching delivered on Sunday services.
-Songs like “Kemotim yadinal Eyesus (1970), Amlak eregnaye new (1970), Misgana Leyesus misgana (1974), Besheleko bitalf (1971), And ken yimetal (1971) Amelkalehu yihinin talak Geta (1973) and Linarf new wondim (1973) influenced many believers to live out practical Christian disciplines, glorify God, live an exemplary life, give testimony to others about the saving power of the Lord Jesus Christ and exhort believers to lead a solemn life in anticipation of the second coming of the blessed Bridegroom.
+Songs like Kemotim yadinal Eyesus (1970), Amlak eregnaye new (1970), Misgana Leyesus misgana (1974), Besheleko bitalf (1971), And ken yimetal (1971) Amelkalehu yihinin talak Geta (1973), and Linarf new wondim (1973) influenced many believers to live out practical Christian disciplines, glorify God, live an exemplary life, give testimony to others about the saving power of the Lord Jesus Christ, and exhort believers to lead a solemn life in anticipation of the second coming of the blessed Bridegroom.

-Mulu Wongel “A” Choir also set an example by serving in denominations other than its mother church.
-Thus the choir played a pivotal role in the movement and manifestation of the Holy Spirit’s work in Ethiopia.
+The Mulu Wongel “A” Choir also set an example by serving in denominations other than its mother church.
+Thus, the choir played a pivotal role in the movement and manifestation of the Holy Spirit’s work in Ethiopia.
 The more opportunities the choir got to sing, the more the Holy Spirit used it to rekindle believers in many churches.
 As a result, revivals occurred, and the work of the Holy Spirit was accepted in almost all denominations.
 Since then, the awakening of believers by the power of the Holy Spirit has been experienced throughout the country.

 Albums

 (1) Kämotəm yadənal [ከሞትም ያድናል, Jesus saves even from death].
-Cassette produced [Q: recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1971.
+Cassette produced [Q: recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1971.

 (2) Məsgana [ምስጋና, Praises].
-Cassette produced [Q: recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1973.
+Cassette produced [Q: recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1973.

 (3) Yä’ǝgziʼabǝher bäg [የእግዚአብሔር በግ, Lamb of God].
-Cassette produced [recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1979.
+Cassette produced [recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1979.

 (4) Ǝgziʼabǝherǝn amäsgǝnu [እግዚአብሔርን አመስግኑ, Praise God].
-Cassette produced [recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1979.
+Cassette produced [recorded by YDCS?] and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1979.

 (5) Wädoñal [ወዶኛል (?), He has loved me].
-Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1992.
+Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1992.
 [Q: ወድዶኛል, He has loved me?]

 (6) Yägälilaw Iyäsus tänäs [የገሊላው ኢየሱስ ተነስ, Jesus of Galilee arose].
-Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1993.
+Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1993.

 (7) Ǝwunätəm Geta näh [እውነትም ጌታ ነህ, Indeed, You are Lord].
-Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa 1998.
+Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 1998.

 (8) Amäsägənähalähu [አመሰግንሃለሁ, I paise You].
-Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa 2010.
+Cassette produced and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 2010.

 (9) Kämotəm yadənal [ከሞትም ያድናል, He (Jesus) saves even from death].
-CD and DVD, music mixed by Natty Digital Studio and pictures produced by Close up Pictures, released and distributed by Mulu Wongel Believers’ Church, Addis Ababa 2018.
+CD and DVD, music mixed by Natty Digital Studio and pictures produced by Close up Pictures, released and distributed by Mulu Wongel Believers’ Church, Addis Ababa, 2018.

 Q: Picture of albums?

-Songs in hymn books
+Songs in hymnbooks

 God is Here (1981)